 With very windy and cold weather we always recommend getting a warm coat like the below for dogs with thinner coats and without as much blubber around like our Jug!

 - Typically fits Cavalier King Charles, Fox Terrier, West Highland

 - Cold weather protection

 The most important thing here is to remember that exercise for dogs is important throughout the year, prolonged time without being outside and social interaction with other dogs can have an adverse effect on their health.
 Try to read this article as a guide on how to get them walking in the winter rather than reasons to avoid it.
 We do not recommend avoiding it unless it’s extremely cold and dangerous out there.

 Some dogs can handle it better than others

 Some dogs can handle cold weather better than others.
 Think big dogs with thick fur and that are stocky.
 Does your dog have the natural tools to handle the cold?
-If you have a skinny breed like a Chihuahua then it may be better to stay indoors or keeping the dog wrapped up in a good coat for shorter periods.
+If you have a skinny breed like a Chihuahua then it may be better to stay indoors or keeping the dog wrapped up in a good coat for shorter periods and put on a dog tracker in case they get lost.
 If you are blessed with a husky or a long haired breed then it may well be business as usual for them.